In your story are there times where someone has been taken from you? Maybe your partner left, or someone you were close to passed unexpectedly?

 “The most difficult task in navigating the dark night of the soul, and in becoming effective grievers in general, is fully surrendering to our grief.
 I call this surrender bottoming out.
 Bottoming out occurs when we finally stop struggling against our painful feelings and let them wash over us.”
 1

 Recently I had a sibling that experienced a loss that was heavy in it’s nature.
 They shared it with our parents and siblings and their neighbors.
 The outpouring of love that they received in this period of pain, was heartwarming.
-It was also a challenge for me to be a witness to.

 My wish, for years is that I could share some of my pain with my siblings, but their perspective on how we were raised was different then mine.